indika/blog/_posts/2014-01-11-cooking-with-chef.md

 ### Solo.rb
-This seems to be deprecated.
+This seems to be deprecated, since knife-solo v0.3.0.
-solo.rb found, but since knife-solo v0.3.0 it is not used any more